Luxury Sri Lanka holidays

 Speak to any Sri Lankan about safari and one of their first questions will be: ‘Have you visited Yala?’
 It is by far the most famous national park, as well as being the largest.
 Sri Lankans are proud of their national parks and this one rightly sits at the top of the list.

-- Yala is all about leopards.
-Grab every opportunity to jump into the jeep in search of this elusive but awesome cat.
-It’s one of life’s great encounters.
+- Grab every opportunity to jump into the jeep in search of elusive leopards

-- Ask the driver to stop, crack into the onboard refreshments and just listen to the soundtrack of the bush.
+- Tell the driver to stop, crack into the onboard refreshments and listen to the soundtrack of the bush.

 The sun shimmering on the horizon.
 A lake stretching as far as the eye can see.
 More elephants than you could possibly count.
 Water buffalo and deer grazing on the vast wetlands.
 The cough of a leopard in the still of the night.
 Birds galore.

-- An early-morning Uda Walawe safari watching the sun rise over the wetlands is a memory that will last for ever.
+- Watching the sun rise over the wetlands is a memory that will last for ever.

-- Breakfast on top of the rock at the edge of the safari camp will leave you feeling like the king of the jungle, commanding a view stretching out over the park.
+- Breakfast on top of the rock at the edge of the safari camp will leave you feeling like the king of the jungle

-- Take a little time armed with binoculars to study the astonishing birds, such as the woolly necked stork or the green bee eater.
-A Uda Walawe safari is twitcher heaven!
+- Take time armed with binoculars to study the astonishing birds, such as the woolly necked stork!

 We’ve seen so many of the world’s wonders.
-And yet we can’t help feeling a special thrill of excitement about Jaffna and the North of Sri Lanka.
-Jaffna was completely off limits until 2009 when Sri Lanka’s tragic civil war finally ended.
+And yet we can’t help feeling a special thrill of excitement about Jaffna .
+Jaffna was completely off limits until 2009 when the tragic civil war ended.
 It has only very recently been fully opened up and tourists remain few and far between.
 And that’s what helps make it special.

-- Head across paddyfields and cross low-lying causeways over a vast salt lagoon towards the collection of islands to the west of Jaffna.
+- Head across paddyfields and low-lying causeways over a vast salt lagoon towards the islands to the west of Jaffna.

 - Stroll through the streets and just soak up the atmosphere of this city timewarp.

-- Nallur temple is the most significant Hindu shrine in the Jaffna district.
-It’s just a few minutes ride from the city centre and is a spectacular place to visit.
+- Nallur temple is a spectacular and is the most significant Hindu shrine in the Jaffna district.

-Speak to any Sri Lankan about their country and the first question you’ll be asked is: ‘Have you been to Kandy?’
-Why?
-Because Kandy is a special place.
-Journey here for your culture fix.
-History and creativity can be found in abundance, and, what’s more, at an altitude of 500m, Kandy offers a cooler temperatures than elsewhere in Sri Lanka, with colourful buildings and a beautiful lake at the heart of the city all surrounded by forested hills, while busy street markets, bus stations and restaurants provide that urban buzz.
+Kandy is a special place.
+History and creativity can be found in abundance, and, what’s more, at an altitude of 500m, Kandy offers a cooler temperatures than elsewhere in Sri Lanka, with colourful buildings and a beautiful lake at the heart of the city, while busy street markets, bus stations and restaurants provide that urban buzz.

 - The Kandy botanical gardens are truly beautiful and the orchid house is an intoxicatingly-scented hit every time.

-- Despite Kandy being a tourist hot spot, daily life unfolds just meters from the main sites so leave time for a gentle wander just to take it all in.
+- Daily life unfolds just meters from the main sites so leave time for a gentle wander to take it in.

 Colombo has been the Sri Lankan elephant in the room for many years (OK, so not literally.
 We’ve seen many elephants in Sri Lanka but fortunately never in the room).
-Most tour operators have never really got under the skin of the Sri Lanka capital, so still wouldn’t recommend it.
 However (and you heard it here first) Colombo is getting hot.
 Seriously hot.
 And we aren’t talking just about the weather.

 - Go for dinner at the Old Dutch Hospital.
-It is always thronging with well-heeled visitors and the restaurants are among the best in the city.
+The restaurants are among the best in the city.

 - Independence Memorial is great for a history lesson and the restored Independence Arcade is perfect for a shopping fix.

 - Visit the Barefoot Cafe.
-Other than being one of the best casual eateries in town, the shop has a beautiful range of ethical homeware items.
+The shop has a beautiful range of ethical homeware items.

 Here at Yonder we have devised some exciting itineraries that will illustrate just what amazing journeys you could enjoy through Yonder’s exciting far-away destinations.